There are three states of matter in nature as solid, liquid and gas. Of them both

 Solvents

-These liquids can be obtained in large quantities from nature.
-In fact, they are the most common liquids we encounter in everyday life.
+In fact, they are the most common liquids we use in everyday life.

 Ex: Water, ethanol, plant oils, mineral oils, organic solvents like benzene, carbon tetrachloride, acetone, etc.

-Without these solvents, other liquids cannot be made.
+- Without these solvents, other liquids cannot be made.

 Solutions